Thursday, May 05, 2005

 Newsom said the neighborhood plans are intended to help reduce risk for developers.
 "We hear from the private sector that they're ready to move, but then all of a sudden, the rug is pulled out from under them," he said (Mayor Pushes Downtown Plans, Dan Levy).

 Young Mayor Newsom needs to understand that the "private sector" always says this kind of thing about government regulation.
-Grass is going to grow in the streets if you don't let them do what they want and let them do it quickly.
+Grass is going to grow in the streets if you don't let them do whatever they want and let them do it quickly.

-In its Dining In section on April 27, the New York Times had an article (Tourists at Market to Look Crowd Those Who Cook, Kim Severson) on the Ferry Building and the almost too-successful farmers market that happens there four days a week.
+In its Dining In section on April 27, the New York Times has an article (Tourists at Market to Look Crowd Those Who Cook, Kim Severson) on the Ferry Building and the almost too-successful farmers market that happens there four days a week.
 The article features complaints from farmers and foodies about the tourists who overrun the operation, especially on Saturdays.

 Farmers market or no farmers market, the remodeled Ferry Building is a stunning success in every way: It's beautiful, it's functional, and people love it.
 Let's not forget some other recent rehabilitation success stories in SF: City Hall and Union Square.
 All three of these projects are huge successes and worthy of a great city.